mrodrigues1/AppSettingsDI/README.md

 # AppSettingsDI
-Sample for how to get data from appsetting.json in asp.net core mvc
+Sample for how to get data from appsetting.json in asp.net core mvc using the built-in dependency injection.